Buying Life Insurance For Your Parents: The Top Tips

 When I was just starting out working with seniors nearly 25 years ago, I had to visit consumers physically to write up their application for life insurance.
 There was no way around it.

-While part of me misses in-person part of connecting with people whom I was writing up, the advent of technology and the internet has added a lot of flexibility and ease of application for insurance consumers.
+While part of me misses the in-person part of connecting with people whom I was writing up, the advent of technology and the internet has added a lot of flexibility and ease of application for insurance consumers.

 Both you and your parents can live in different parts of the country and you are still able to purchase life insurance on them.
 We do 3 way phone calls in this case to complete the application.